ESCALATOR OF KMS ENGINEERING

 Different types in the following way

-It’s carrying capacity system is typically matched to the expected peak traffic demand.
-For example, It’s at transit stations must be designed to cater to the peak traffic flow discharged from a train, without excessive bunching at entrance.
+The escalator’s carrying capacity system is typically tailored to meet peak traffic demands.
+For example, escalators at transit stations must accommodate the peak flow of passengers discharged from trains, preventing overcrowding at entrances.

 Landing platforms are the two platforms (at the two ends) that house the curved sections of the tracks, as well as the gears and motors that drive the stairs.
 The top platform usually contains the motor assembly and the main drive gear, while the bottom holds the returned gear.
 These sections also anchor the ends of this truss.
 Each platform also has a floor and a comb plate.
 The interlocking cleats help to minimize the gap between the stairs and the landing, preventing objects or persons from becoming caught in them.